Hey Jude: Mixing

 Scott, Martin and the Beatles mixed the finished recording at Abbey Road.
 The transfer of the Trident master tape to acetate proved problematic due to the recording sounding murky when played back on EMI's equipment.
 The issue was resolved with the help of Geoff Emerick, whom Scott had recently replaced as the Beatles' principal recording engineer.
 Emerick happened to be visiting Abbey Road, having recently refused to work with the Beatles any longer, due to the tension and abuse that had become commonplace at their recording sessions.
 A stereo mix of "Hey Jude" was then completed on 2 August and the mono version on 8 August.

 Musicologist Walter Everett writes that the song's "most commented-on feature" is its considerable length, at 7:11.
 Like McCartney, Martin was concerned that radio stations would not play the track because of the length, but Lennon insisted: "They will if it's us."
 According to Ken Mansfield, Apple's US manager, McCartney remained unconvinced until Mansfield previewed the record for some American disc jockeys and reported that they were highly enthusiastic about the song.
 "Hey Jude" was one second longer than Richard Harris's recent hit recording of "MacArthur Park", the composer of which, Jimmy Webb, was a visitor to the studio around this time.
 According to Webb, Martin admitted to him that "Hey Jude" was only allowed to run over seven minutes because of the success of "MacArthur Park".
 Pleased with the result, McCartney played an acetate copy of "Hey Jude" at a party held by Mick Jagger, at Vesuvio's nightclub in central London, to celebrate the completion of the Rolling Stones' Beggars Banquet album.
 The song upstaged the Stones' album and, in author John Winn's description, "reportedly ruin[ed]" the party.

 In the song's final bridge section, at 2:58, the spoken phrase "Fucking hell!" appears, uttered by Lennon.
 Scott admits that although he was told about it, he could not hear the words originally.
 Malcolm Toft, the mix engineer on the Trident recording, recalled that Lennon was overdubbing his harmony vocal when, in reaction to the volume being too loud in his headphones, he first called out "Whoa!" then, two seconds later, swore as he pulled the headphones off.
-In his 2021 book The Lyrics, however, McCartney recalls that he uttered the expletive (rather than Lennon) as he missed a piano chord.
+In his 2021 book The Lyrics, however, McCartney recalls that he uttered the expletive (rather than Lennon) when he missed a piano chord.